MyPureCloud/developer-center-blog/source/2017-03-01-purecloud-as-an-idp/index.html.markdown

 There are the basics of how we use PureCloud as an identity provider in the Developer Center forum.
 When using PureCloud for an identity provider in your own solution there are a couple things to consider:

 1. How will you map the PureCloud user to the user in your system?
-2. Do you need to validate the user's PureCloud, or do you not need it at all?
+2. Do you need to validate the user's PureCloud org to see if they have purchased the product they are logging into?
-3.
+3. How will you handle international support?
+There are multiple PureCloud regions that customers can be in, if your app is global then you will need to handle the login flows for each region.